 During the pregnancy, it can be helpful to talk with other parents who have had similar experiences.
-There are also associations of parents of twins in some areas of Québec.
+For example, there are associations for parents of twins in some parts of Québec and resources for future and new parents of twins and triplets, such as Mamans pieuvres.